 Superstars of the year were Flying Scotsman winning a million new fans after being restored by the National Railway Museum… and of course astronaut Tim Peake, whose Soyuz spacecraft we have put on display.

 The Science Museum Group blazed new trails this year for quality and impact and reached more people than ever before.

 The blockbuster exhibition Cosmonauts: Birth of the Space Age was a bold international collaboration that spotlighted previously unexhibited Russian space inventions.

 New funds helped the group test new kinds of events, including interactive festivals at the Science and Industry Museum and the National Science and Media Museum, while the National Railway Museum initiated thought leadership debates on the future of rail.

 Headline spectacles included the day-long TV broadcast from the Science Museum of Tim Peake’s launch into space, attended in person by 11,000 visitors, and thousands more people cheering our own Flying Scotsman—the world’s most famous locomotive—as it steamed back into the headlines.

-This was the year that declared the Science Museum Group’s new momentum.
+This was the year that the Science Museum Group declared its new momentum.

-As the biggest alliance of science museums in the world, SMG is powering through a radical programme of reform, despite facing dramatic cuts in funding.
+As the biggest group of science museums in the world, SMG is powering through a radical programme of reform, despite facing dramatic cuts in funding.

 Director Ian Blatchford argues that even more could be done if the Group’s vital role in the UK science base were acknowledged.
 ‘We’re making waves,’ he insists.
 ‘Why stop now?’